mgodfre3/AzSHCI-AZNested/readme.md

 $rg=Get-AZResourceGroupName -Name "ASHCI-Deployment"

-then you need a password, strored as a variable, dont forget it, you will need it to login to the VM we create.
+then you need a password, stored as a variable, don't forget it, you will need it to login to the VM we create.

 $password=ConvertTo-SecureString -String "Password" -AsPlainText -Force

 Now store the template files as variables.
 Try something like

-$template=<path to azuredeploy.json>
+$template="path to azuredeploy.json"
-$paramTemplate=<path to azuredeploy.parameters.json>
+$paramTemplate="path to azuredeploy.parameters.json"

 Phew, we are ready to deploy.
 Ready, here we go.